fire-five/mypage/content/authors/why/_index.md

 I currently a Master student at Nanjing University, Nanjing, China.
 My research interests include Computer Graphics, Physically Based Simulation and Geometry Processing.

-I love art, science and their intersections.
+I love art, science and their combinations.
 That's why I choose Computer Graphics, I believe this is the most fascinating part of computer science.
 I was also an art student and a liberal arts student in my middle school, high school and freshman year.

-In addition, I also like sports and interesting things such as comics and sculptures.
+In addition, I also like sports and other interesting things such as comics and sculptures.

 {style="text-align: justify;"}